tom-smith-okta/okta-api-center/readme.md

 # Okta API Center

-TL;DR:
-1. use the custom [Terraform tool](https://okta-terraform.herokuapp.com) to set up your Okta tenant automatically with all of the objects that you need to generate access tokens with scopes
-2. use the sample application `app.js` to enable sample users to get access tokens (with scopes) from Okta
-3. set up your API Gateway to validate access tokens issued by Okta

 ## Overview

 The Okta API Center gives developers tools to see how easily Okta's API Access Management (OAuth as a Service) capabilities integrate with leading API gateways and application proxies.

+This project includes:

+1. Instructions for setting up various leading API gateways to use Okta as an authorization server
+2. Instructions for setting up Okta with users, groups, authorization policies, and custom scopes (an automated Terraform script is also available)
+3. A sample Node.js application that will allow sample end-users to get access tokens, and pass those access tokens to protected endpoints in your API gateway

 If you want to see what these flows can look like from an end-user perspective, you can check out the [public demo site](https://okta-api-am.herokuapp.com).

 Okta is a standards-compliant OAuth 2.0 authorization server and a certified OpenID Provider.

+## Quick setup
+1. use either the automated [Terraform tool](https://okta-terraform.herokuapp.com) or the [step-by-step instructions](okta_setup_manual.md) to set up your Okta tenant with all of the objects that you need to generate access tokens with scopes
+2. use the sample application `app.js` to enable sample users to get access tokens (with scopes) from your Okta authorization server
+3. set up your API Gateway to validate access tokens issued by Okta
+4. test your setup by using the sample application to send access tokens to your API gateway.

 ## Prerequisites

 * __An Okta tenant__ - If you don't already have an Okta tenant, you can sign up for a free-forever [Okta developer edition](https://developer.okta.com/).

-> Note: These instructions assume that you are using the developer edition of Okta.
-If you are using the Enterprise version, some of the menus may be a little different.

 * __Node.js__ - the test application for this setup runs on Node.